 The place “Muniyara? in Munnar have leftovers of ancient cists having a place with the Megalithic age.
 There were special burial chambers made of 4 stones put on edges and secured by a 5th one called the top stone.
 Some of these burials contain a few internment chambers, others have a quadrangular facing outward and attached with stone chunks.
 These are likewise secured with top stones.

 Bazaar in Munnar has lots of local colours.
 Shops kiosks and market stalls.
 Cows wandering freely and tea stalls and shops selling sweaters and warm clothing.
 This place where tourists di shopping in Munnar is a photographer delight with Fresh fruits, veg etc as well as household goods etc…

 Shop for Tea from Kanan Devan Hills Plantations Company Private Limited

-Most of Munnar’s tea hills belong to Kanan Devan Hills Plantation Company and they have a place in town from where you can but the best and pure tea in India.
+Most of Munnar’s tea hills belong to Kanan Devan Hills Plantation Company and they have a place in town from where you can buy the best and pure tea in India.
 The British had stumbled upon this region in the 19th century, and after some trial-and-error with various crops, finally got it right with tea. l.
-You can buy tea from the the Kannan Devan Hills Produce Company Pvt.
+You can buy tea from the Kannan Devan Hills Produce Company Pvt.
 Ltd. located at Kochi-Madurai-Tondi Point Rd in Moolakadai which was formed and Tata Tea transferred the ownership of its plantations to the new company in 2005.
-Employees of Tata Tea hold stake in the company.
+Employees of Tata Tea hold a stake in the company.